DevSkillsHQ/fullstack-boilerplate-dotnet-vue-typescript/app-frontend/README.md

 To learn more about Vue, check out the [Vue documentation](https://vuejs.org/).

-For testing with Vitest, refer to the [Vitest documentation](https://vitest.dev/guide/).

 ### Vite Configuration

 You can customize the Vite configuration in the `vite.config.js` file.
 For more information, see the [Vite Config Reference](https://vitejs.dev/config/).